Yandex Cloud

 Required paid resourcesRequired paid resources

-• VM fee: using computing resources, storage, and, optionally, public IP address (see Compute Cloud pricing).
+• VM fee, which covers the use of computing resources, storage, and, optionally, public IP address (see Compute Cloud pricing).

 Getting startedGetting started